 The answers to these questions will be different depending on the size of your business and the degree of cyber maturity of your organisation.
-But a great first step is to assess your cybersecurity performance with an audit.
+But a great first step is to assess your cybersecurity performance with a cybersecurity audit.

 Vaultinum’s Cybersecurity Audit

 It’s no secret that cybercrime is pervasive and putting in place certain security measures is not only necessary but also very valuable for a business.
-The best way to gain a solid understanding of your cyber readiness, is to use a cyber threat assessment tool such as the Vaultinum online assessment solution.
+The best way to gain a solid understanding of your cyber readiness, is to use a cyber threat assessment tool such as the Vaultinum's cybersecurity audit solution.